The Pyrenees Husky is a type of hybrid dog from the parent breeds of the Great Pyrenees and the Husky.

 - Pyrenees Huskies are working dogs.
 They are strong and athletic power dogs who can perfectly fit in your active lifestyle.

-- They are perfect companions when you love hiking, playing sports, or sledging.
+- They are perfect companions when you love hiking, playing sports, or sledding.
 They are also great for doing rescue or therapy work.

 - Pyrenees Husky puppies are very intelligent dogs.
 They are extremely perceptive and can figure out things on their own!